Glue the fall leaves to make a fun art activity.

 RELATED: Kid activities at home are simple, hands-on, and fun.
 Here is a list of our favorite play ideas!

+We’ve all been there.
+We go to use the glue and nothing comes out.
 First, let’s prep your glue, so it is ready for your toddler and preschooler to use.

 - Check to make sure there is glue inside the container.
-If you need to fill it, use a funnel and larger container of glue sold at any craft store.
+If you need to fill it, use a funnel and a larger container of glue sold at any craft store.

 - Poke a hole through the orange top.